0xTamil/awesome-low-level/README.md

 Focus on learning common data structures such as arrays, linked lists, stacks, queues, hash tables, trees, heaps, and graphs.
 Alongside them, study important algorithmic concepts like searching, sorting, recursion, traversal techniques, and general problem-solving strategies.

-> Try not to treat DSA as a completely separate topic from C. Instead of relying solely on library implementations, build the data structures and algorithms yourself.
+Try not to treat DSA as a completely separate topic from C. Instead of relying solely on library implementations, build the data structures and algorithms yourself.
 Implementing them from scratch will deepen your understanding of memory, pointers, performance, and problem solving while also making you a stronger C programmer.

-Data Structures and Algorithms (DSA) are generally language agnostic, meaning the core concepts can be learned using any programming language.
+> DSA usually are generally language agnostic, meaning the core concepts can be learned using any programming language.
 However, since this roadmap focuses on low-level programming, resources that teach DSA using C may be more relevant and useful.

 - **[MIT 6.006: Introduction to Algorithms](https://ocw.mit.edu/courses/6-006-introduction-to-algorithms-spring-2020/)**: University lectures covering algorithm design and efficiency.
 - **[CS3 Data Structures & Algorithms](https://opendsa-server.cs.vt.edu/ODSA/Books/CS3/html/index.html)**: A collection of data structures and algorithms material with exercises.